- pygame module for cursor resources

 — create binary cursor data from simple strings — load cursor data from an XBM file — pygame object representing a cursor

 Pygame offers control over the system hardware cursor.
-Pygame only supports black and white cursors for the system.
+Pygame supports black and white cursors (bitmap cursors), as well as system variant cursors and color cursors.
 You control the cursor with functions inside

 pygame.mouse.set_cursor()set the mouse cursor to a new cursor function takes several arguments.
 All those arguments have been stored in a single tuple you can call like this:

 This module also contains a few cursors as formatted strings.
 You'll need to pass these to

->>> cursor = pygame.cursors.compile(pygame.cursors.textmarker_strings) >>> pygame.mouse.set_cursor(*cursor)
+>>> cursor = pygame.cursors.compile(pygame.cursors.textmarker_strings) >>> pygame.mouse.set_cursor((8, 16), (0, 0), *cursor)

 The following strings can be converted into cursor bitmaps with

 If you are creating your own cursor strings, you can use any value represent the black and white pixels.
 Some system allow you to set a special toggle color for the system color, this is also called the xor color.
 If the system does not support xor cursors, that color will simply be black.

 The height must be divisible by 8.
 The width of the strings must all be equal and be divisible by 8.
-An example set of cursor strings looks like this
+If these two conditions are not met,

 thickarrow_strings = ( #sized 24x24 "XX ", "XXX ", "XXXX ", "XX.XX ", "XX..XX ", "XX...XX ", "XX....XX ", "XX.....XX ", "XX......XX ", "XX.......XX ", "XX........XX ", "XX........XXX ", "XX......XXXXX ", "XX.XXX..XX ", "XXXX XX..XX ", "XX XX..XX ", " XX..XX ", " XX..XX ", " XX..XX ", " XXXX ", " XX ", " ", " ", " ")